Porges/ways-to-play/src/games/pei/index.md

 scoring combinations called ‘eyes’ (<span lang="zh">眼</span>).
 The odd combinations of cards are explained by the historical ordering of the deck (see its article for more on this), in short, the suit of coins used to rank in reverse.
-White Flower derives from the ½ coin card and Red Flower from the 0 coins card, so they rank above all other coins.
+White Flower derives from the half-coin card and Red Flower from the zero-coin card, so they rank above all other coins.

 Given this information, we can arrange the deck as follows, and we can easily see how the combinations were arrived at: